 Mali Elephant Project

-The Mali Elephant Project is empowering local people to stand up to international poaching networks and protect one of the last of just two remaining desert elephant herds.
+The Mali Elephant Project is supporting government and empowering local people to stand up to international poaching networks and protect one of the last of just two remaining desert elephant herds.

 - The Mali Elephant Project (MEP) empowers local people to reverse habitat degradation by uniting multiple ethnic groups to jointly manage the land for the benefit of people and elephants.